 But the picture changes when multiple locations are established in different cities and states.
 How long before a local advertising media planning and buying strategy gives way to a national approach?

 The answer to that questions rests with economics and effort.

-If you’re a sole proprietor, planning and buying your advertising might not be too demanding unless you’re also running a business, purchasing inventory, managing staff and providing great customer service.
+If you’re a sole proprietor, planning and buying your advertising might not be too demanding unless you’re also running a small business, purchasing inventory, managing staff and providing clients with great customer service.
 This media planning and buying process is repeated when opening locations in other cities.
-You can probably reuse the same creative, but the demographics and media preferences need to be recalculated.
+You can probably reuse the same creative, but the client demographics and media preferences in your marketing strategy need to be recalculated.

-Even with just a few locations in multiple cities, most business will have already hired marketing personnel and retained the services of an advertising agency, which can do a lot of the heavy lifting.
+Even with just a few locations in multiple cities, most retail service business will have already hired marketing personnel and retained the services of an advertising agency, which can do a lot of the heavy lifting to build brand awareness.
 As markets continue to open, the local advertising media process will become exponentially arduous.

 First, national advertising can be expensive.
 Depending on your media mix and the markets you are in, a campaign can easily cost $1 million and more.
-Second, a national advertising program will blanket the country and be wasted on the many markets where you don’t have a presence.
+Second, a national advertising program will blanket the country and be wasted on the many markets where your retail services brand doesn’t have a presence.

-Unless your business is a pure regional player, by the time you’re in 8–10 markets you’re likely to be in major population centers, which means a national ad campaign will have minimal waste.
-Depending on your budget and chosen media channels, this is the time when going national may be less expensive and certainly less time intensive than local efforts.
+Unless your business is a pure regional player, by the time you’re in eight to 10 markets you’re likely to be in major population centers, which means a national ad campaign will have minimal waste.
+Depending on your budget and chosen media channels, this is the time when going national may be less expensive and certainly less time intensive than local advertising and marketing efforts.

-There are several other reasons for moving to a national advertising campaign, including:
+There are several other reasons for moving communication to a national advertising campaign, including: